raphaelberly/fun/README.md

 This repository gathers some python NLP projects, on several different examples.

-Hereby a list of the scripts implemented:
+Hereby a list of the projects:

 * [Spam Filter: SMS](#spam-filter-sms)
 * [Sentiment Analysis: McDonald's](#sentiment-analysis-mcdonalds)